 Social distancing has the potential to prove tricky in some areas within the space, for example queuing safely and bottlenecks like corridors to toilets, so it’s going to be important to communicate practical advice with your customers throughout the space with clear signage.

 Simplified and paired back menus might be essential to your business managing the fluctuating footfall.
-You could also look into more functional menu designs that allow you to dispose of them or wipe them down after each customer’s visit.
+You could also look into more functional menu designs that allow you to dispose of them after each customer’s visit.
 These small changes will be important for health and safety.

 Introducing technology into your customers journey